KathAat/KathAat/README.md

 - 👋 Hi, I’m @KathAat
-- 👀 I’m interested in data analytics, computer forensics, and web development
+- 👀 I’m interested in data analytics and computer forensics
 - 🌱 I’m building projects
-- 💞️ I’m looking to collaborate on any project that is in web development or forensics
+- 💞️ I’m looking to collaborate on any project that is in data analytics or forensics
 - 📫 How to reach me kathrynaat@gmail.com

 <!---